 This Cape Reinga flight tour starts with a 45-minute flight from Paihia, taking in stunning oceanic landscapes along the way.
 You’ll be able to see some stunning coastal landscapes, including Ninety Mile Beach (one of the best beaches in New Zealand!)
 Then you’ll also fly inland to the airfield near the Cape Reinga lighthouse, where you’ll begin the second half of the tour exploring by car.
 Your local guide will take you on a walk to the lighthouse, sharing the myths and legends of this very spiritual area.
-You’ll enjoy fresh oven-baked treats for morning tea, and then rejoin the vehicle for a short drive to Tapotupotu Bay where you can go for a swim.
+You’ll enjoy fresh oven-baked treats for morning tea and then rejoin the vehicle to head to Tapotupotu Beach.

-After a stroll on the beach or a swim, finish with a stop at the Te Paki quicksand stream where you can try to surf down giant sand dunes.
+After a stroll on the beach, finish with a stop at the Te Paki quicksand stream where you can try to surf down giant sand dunes.
 On the return 1-hour flight, soar over more spectacular coastal scenery of the North Island and enjoy picturesque views of the Great Exhibition Bay’s pure white silica sand and crystal clear water.
-Prices for this tour start at $449.26 NZD per person for a 4.5-hour flight and car tour, guided commentary, snacks and drinks, and time to swim and explore.
+Prices for this tour start at $461 NZD per person for a 4.5-hour flight and car tour, guided commentary, snacks and drinks, and time to explore.

 This is a really great chance to explore the Northland region and see some incredible scenery.
 It’s a once-in-a-lifetime opportunity to see Cape Reinga, so if you have the means to take this tour, I highly recommend booking in advance!